exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

    Options:
      --help  Show this message and exit.

-To get the details of default configuratins run ``main.py environment --help``
+To get the details of default configurations run ``main.py environment --help``

 .. code:: console